aresnake/MVP/README.md

-# Blender MCP Core
+# MCP Blender Core

-Blender MCP Core infrastructure (standard MCP) for a data-first Blender runtime.
+Standard MCP stack for Blender, built contract-first and data-first to let any LLM host drive Blender deterministically.

+## Product definition
+- **MCP Blender Core**: the MCP server exposing Blender contracts, tools, and schemas; no Blender embedding, no UI.
+- **Blender Bridge**: the thin Blender-side connector that speaks the contracts and enforces immutable data fingerprints.

 ## Principles
-- Minimal MCP tool surface
-- Data-first Blender runtime
-- UI live optional via contract
+- Contract-first, data-first; UI is optional and derived from the contract.
+- Tool surface capped at 35 to keep coordination and audits tractable.
-- Immutable knowledge banks
+- Immutable knowledge banks and fingerprints; reproducible runs.

-## Non-goals
-- No autonomous agent logic
+- No autonomous agent logic or hidden behaviors.
-- No "magic addon"
-- No business logic inside MCP tools

 ## Status
-Pre-design phase (no implementation yet).
+Pre-design.
+No runtime or bridge committed yet.

 ## Legacy repos (historical reference)
 - https://github.com/aresnake/MCPBLA-mirror